xpirit-training/demo-features-governance/README.md

-# demo-features-legitify
+# Demo Letitify by Legit-Labs

-Repository to demonstrate use of Legit-Labs Legitify for Repository Governance
+Repository to demonstrate use of Legit-Labs Legitify for Repository Governance.